Doktorsitesi.com

-The prognostic value of admission red cell distribution width-to-platelet ratio in patients with st-segment elevation myocardial infarction undergoing primary percutaneous coronary intervention
+The prognostic value of admission red cell distribution width-to-platelet ratio in patients with ST-segment elevation myocardial infarction undergoing primary percutaneous coronary intervention

 Objective: Red cell distribution width (RDW) is a measure of variation in the size of circulating red blood cells.
 Recent studies have reported a strong independent relation between elevated RDW and short- and long-term prognosis in various disorders.
 The aim of the present study was to investigate the relationship between admission RDW-to-platelet ratio (RPR) and in-hospital and long-term prognosis in patients with ST-segment elevation myocardial infarction (STEMI) undergoing primary percutaneous coronary intervention (PCI).

-The prognostic value of admission red cell distribution width-to-platelet ratio in patients with st-segment elevation myocardial infarction undergoing primary percutaneous coronary intervention
+The prognostic value of admission red cell distribution width-to-platelet ratio in patients with ST-segment elevation myocardial infarction undergoing primary percutaneous coronary intervention

 Objective: Red cell distribution width (RDW) is a measure of variation in the size of circulating red blood cells.
 Recent studies have reported a strong independent relation between elevated RDW and short- and long-term prognosis in various disorders.
 The aim of the present study was to investigate the relationship between admission RDW-to-platelet ratio (RPR) and in-hospital and long-term prognosis in patients with ST-segment elevation myocardial infarction (STEMI) undergoing primary percutaneous coronary intervention (PCI).